ramhee98/MoodleUpdater/README.md

    - **branch**: Branch of the Moodle repository to checkout.
    - **path**: Path to the directory where Moodle is installed.
    - **moodle**: Name of the Moodle folder within the specified path.
+   - **chown_user**: Specifies the user to set as the owner for Moodle files and directories, useful for setting file ownership after cloning or updating Moodle (e.g., www-data).
+   - **chown_group**: Specifies the group to set as the owner for Moodle files and directories, ensuring correct group ownership and permissions (e.g., www-data).
    - **folder_backup_path**: Custom directory where backup files will be stored.
 If left blank, the current working directory will be used.
    - **db_dump_path**: Custom directory where DB dumps will be stored.
 If left blank, the current working directory will be used.
    - **read_db_from_config** Read database name, username and password from `config.php`, default is True